dga711/SessionEzPzMod/README.md

 This opens up the use of custom assets to a wider non technical audience, which is exciting.

 ## Installation
-Please follow the instructions.
-It doesn't take a lot of time and other people don't have to explain it 100 times.
+**Please follow the instructions.** It doesn't take a lot of time and other people don't want to explain it 100 times.

 I made a video showing you the simple process [TODO: Link to Video]

 1. Download [TODO LINK] and unpack EzPzMod somewhere.
 2. Open EzPzMod
 3. Click "Select Folder" and browse to session game folder.
-It should be something like _...\steamapps\common\Session_
+It should be something like `...\steamapps\common\Session`
 4. Then click "Patch"
 5. DONE!